NOTE: Applicants should review instructor contact preferences here before contacting any instructors about tutoring for their classes.

-For Participation In: Application Opens: Applicants Notified of Assignment: Fall On or around Friday of Week 8 of Spring Quarter On or around Friday of Week 1 of Summer Session 2 Winter On or around Friday of Week 3 of Fall Quarter On or around Friday of Week 7 of Fall Quarter.
-CSE 11, CSE 12 (A00), CSE 15L, and CSE 95 on or around Tuesday of Week 8 of Fall Quarter.
-Spring On or around Friday of Week 5 of Winter Quarter On or around Friday of Week 9 of Winter Quarter Summer On or around Monday of Week 3 of Spring Quarter On or around Friday of Week 8 of Spring Quarter
+For Participation In: Application Opens: Applicants Notified of Assignment: Fall On or around Friday of Week 8 of Spring Quarter On or around Friday of Week 1 of Summer Session 2 Winter On or around Friday of Week 3 of Fall Quarter On or around Wednesday of Week 8 of Fall Quarter Spring On or around Friday of Week 3 of Winter Quarter On or around Wednesday of Week 8 of Winter Quarter.
+As of 2/23/2021, first round offers have been sent for all classes.
+Summer On or around Monday of Week 3 of Spring Quarter On or around Friday of Week 8 of Spring Quarter

 *Please note that all timelines are approximate*

 - Tutor Expectations & Performance Evaluations